Ishan2924/AudioBook_Classification/README.md

 # AudioBook_Classification
 Help with model underfitting in machine learning

-I have tried doing everything like changing hyper parameters, adding more layers , chnaging activation funcs and all still validation accuracy is not improving please help
+I have tried doing everything like changing hyper parameters, adding more layers , changing activation funcs and all still validation accuracy is not improving please help

 here their are 2 files
 1. AudioBoom - it contains a deep learning neural network model